prataprc/goparsec/astquery.md

 GetAttributes() map[string][]string
 ```

-Above APIs use golang-syntax, in-general these are applicable to any
+* Above APIs use golang-syntax, in-general these are applicable to any
 language.
+* Value string should not contain white-space, if it does, then entire
+value should be within single-quote or double-quote.

-Among the user-attributes **id attribute** is treated as special because,
+* Among the user-attributes **id attribute** is treated as special because,
 like class, there is a short-hand notation for id.

 Selector syntax